-Cambodia, Vietnam, and Malaysia are all countries that are likely to increase their exports over time.
+Cambodia, Vietnam, and Malaysia are all countries that are likely to boost their exports over time.
 It reflects their increasingly deep integration into global markets and the clear alternative to China they now provide in the midst of a trade war.

 However, Indonesia’s export performance will stay lackluster.
 Export prices in Southeast Asia’s largest economy continues stagnating because of poor infrastructure hurting competitiveness and attempts to diversify Indonesian industry.

-Economies Outside China Will Perform Best
+Asian Economies Ex-China Will Perform Best

 Consumption remains a main driver of growth in Southeast Asia but investment is nonetheless falling in some places.